Singular integrals of non-convolution type on product spaces: Introduction

-The paper is organized as following: In section 2, we prove a principal lemma.
-As a corollary, $T_\sigma$ with $\sigma\in\S_\rhoup^0$ form an algebra.
-In section 3, we give certain combinatorial estimates with respect to the Littlewood-Paley projections.
-In section 4, we give a classification between symbols and kernels of $T_\sigma$ for $\sigma\in\S^0_\rhoup$.
-In section 5, we show that every partial sum operator in the framework is bounded by the strong maximal function.
-In section 6, we further prove a decaying estimate on the partial sum operators.
-In section 7, we conclude the main theorem.
-We add an appendix in the end for the desired Littlewood-Paley inequality.
+Our paper is organized as follows.
+In the next section, we introduce a framework of Littlewood-Paley projections and obtain certain combinatorial estimates on the regarding multi-parameter dyadic decomposition.
+In section 3, we give a classification between $\sigma\in\S_\rhoup$ and $\Omega$ satisfying (\ref{Omega Est})-(\ref{Cancellation}).
+In section 4, we prove a fundamental lemma.
+As a corollary, $\T$ with $\sigma\in\S_\rho$ form an algebra.
+In section 5, we show that every partial operator is bounded by the strong maximal function.
+Furthermore, these operators enjoy a desired property of almost orthogonality.
+In section 6, we conclude the $\L^p$-norm inequality in (\ref{Result One}).
+In section 7, we prove the required Littlewood-Paley inequality.